rakuten-ads/Rakuten-Reward-JS/FAQ.md

 </details>

-## I want every users to accept user consent before achieving any missions.
+## I want users to accept user consent before achieving any missions.
 How can I do that?

 <details>
 <summary>Answer</summary>
-You can pass the [`forceDisplayConsentPopup`](./API.md#missionactiondata) when calling our `logAction` API.
-So, if any users want to do the log action, they need to give their consent first.
+Sure, you can follow this:

 ```javascript
 rewardSDK.logAction({